 However, adding off-camera flash to your portraits gives you another range of capabilities with your portraits.

-Think of off-camera flash as an adjustment brush in Lightroom, or a selective layer in Photoshop.
+Think of off-camera flash as an adjustment brush in Lightroom or a selective layer in Photoshop.
 Instead of dealing with global lighting, you can selectively light and feature different parts of your composition using off-camera flash.

 However, some people are afraid of flash.
 They’re afraid that it will make their portraits look like this:

 Both photos were taken with off-camera flash.
 One was wild, the other controlled.
-Learning how to control your flash and shape the light coming out of it adds new capabilities and dimension to your portraits.
+Learning how to control your flash and shape the light coming out of it adds new capabilities and dimensions to your portraits.

-Don't be afraid of your flash.
+Don’t be afraid of your flash.
 Fear is a portrait photography mistake.
 Get flashing.

 4: Thinking the Gear Would Create Better Photos

 One lesson was clear.
-The quality of your photography depended upon the quality of your gear.
+The quality of your photography depends upon the quality of your gear.
 Newbies with cheap cameras and lenses were inferior to the photography Gods who wielded fast glass and big cameras.